So, you obtained your visa and have permission to enter the United States to study at a U.S. college. Are you wondering what happens next?

 Smile for the camera, you’re enrolled in a U.S. college

 Depending on where you enter the country, the customs agents may use a digital scanner to scan your fingerprints.
 Your digital photograph will also be taken, and both your fingerprints and your photo will be matched with those on your visa to verify your identity.

 These procedures, known as biometrics, will eventually be in use at all entry points as part of the Department of Homeland Security’s goal of an automated entry/exit procedure under its U.S. Visit program.

 While attending American colleges, you can leave the country

 With a student visa, you can leave the country for short periods of time to go home, attend conferences, etc., but your absences cannot exceed 5 months.
-If you leave the country for more than 5 months, your F-1 or M-1 visa becomes invalid, even if it has not expired; you’ll need a new visa to re-enter the country.
+If you leave the country for more than 5 months, your F-1 or M-1 visa becomes invalid, even if it has not expired; you’ll need a new/initial Form I-20, “Certificate of Eligibility for Nonimmigrant Student Status,” a new SEVIS ID, and you’ll need to pay the I-901 SEVIS Fee again.
 The exception is if you have left the country to pursue studies overseas while still enrolled at a U.S. college.
 In those cases, you may leave for longer than 5 months and still have a valid visa.

 Once you’ve completed your studies at American universities, you have 60 days to make your preparations and then depart from the U.S. under an F-1 visa.
 If you have an M-1 visa, you only have 30 days to depart.
 After that, your visa will no longer be valid.
 If you haven’t yet returned home, you could find yourself in a bit of trouble.